harumuki/thorsten-hans.com/_posts/2020-05-14-how-to-run-commands-in-a-stopped-docker-container.md

 published: true
 tags:
   - Docker
-excerpt: "This article explains how to execute a command in a Docker container, which stopped already.
-See how to promote a Docker container as a Docker image and how to overwrite the original Entrypoint to inspect container internals like filesystem."
+excerpt: "Executing a command in a running Docker container is a common task.
+But what about executing commands in a stopped container?
+Learn how to promote your stopped container as a temporary image to run the desired command."
 image: /orca.jpg
 unsplash_user_name: NOAA
 unsplash_user_ref: noaa